 In Brief

-In 1983, Benjamin Libet proved that the brain commits to an action 350-550 milliseconds before conscious awareness.
-In 2008, Soon et al. extended this to 7-10 seconds.
+In 1983, Benjamin Libet found that measurable brain activity precedes our conscious awareness of a decision by 350-550 milliseconds.
+In 2008, Soon et al. widened that gap to as much as 7-10 seconds.
 The feeling of choosing is not the cause of the decision — it is a narration your brain produces after the fact.
 This has devastating implications for anyone who claims they "chose God" by their own free will.
 If conscious choice is a post-hoc story the brain tells, then faith cannot be something you generated.
 It is something that arrived.
 Scripture's word for that arrival is gift.

 Sit still for a moment.
 Put your hand on the table, palm down.
 Now, in the next few seconds, decide when to lift your index finger.
 Take your time.
 Wait for the moment of choice to feel clean and distinct — the precise instant when you, the conscious you, decide to move.
 When the finger lifts, pay attention to that small interior flash of authorship: I did that.
 That was me.